 Central Asian and European Surveillance of Antimicrobial Resistance

 Antimicrobial resistance (AMR) is a growing problem throughout the world.
 Insight into current national AMR problems is a prerequisite for an effective and targeted approach to AMR.
 However, not all European countries have a national surveillance network for AMR as yet.
-This was the reason for setting up the CAESAR project.
+This was the reason for setting up the CAESAR network.

 AMR surveillance network